Skip to main content

 Supporting Natural Production and Managing Conversion

 To maintain natural testicular function and preserve fertility, many TRT protocols incorporate Gonadorelin.
-This synthetic analog of GnRH is administered via subcutaneous injections, typically twice weekly. stimulates the to release LH and FSH, which in turn encourage the testes to continue their own production of testosterone and sperm.
+This synthetic analog of GnRH is administered via subcutaneous injections, typically twice weekly.
+Gonadorelin stimulates the pituitary gland to release LH and FSH, which in turn encourage the testes to continue their own production of testosterone and sperm.
 This co-administration helps mitigate testicular atrophy and supports the body’s inherent endocrine pathways.

 Another important component in some male TRT protocols is Anastrozole, an aromatase inhibitor.
 Testosterone can convert into estrogen in the body through an enzyme called aromatase.
 While some estrogen is necessary for male health, excessive conversion can lead to undesirable side effects such as gynecomastia (breast tissue development) and water retention.
 Anastrozole, typically taken as an oral tablet twice weekly, helps to block this conversion, maintaining a healthy testosterone-to-estrogen ratio.

 In certain cases, Enclomiphene may be included.
 This selective estrogen receptor modulator (SERM) can stimulate the pituitary to release more LH and FSH, thereby increasing endogenous testosterone production.
-It is particularly useful for men who wish to avoid administration or who are prioritizing fertility.
+It is particularly useful for men who wish to avoid exogenous testosterone administration or who are prioritizing fertility.

 Male TRT protocols often combine Testosterone Cypionate with Gonadorelin to preserve natural function and Anastrozole to manage estrogen conversion.